 The important thing is to find something that gets you out of your home, out of your comfort zone, and encourages you to be around other people.
 You'll start making connections with other people who have similar interests and passions.

-Reconnect with Old Friends
+Reconnect With Old Friends

 Instead of, or in addition to, making new friends, you might find it easier to reconnect with old ones.
 Sometimes, we lose contact with people simply because we're busy.
 If you've lost touch with a close friend, think about reconnecting with them.
 Give them a call, send a text, or arrange to meet up.
-Conversations with old friends tend to be relatively easy because you have shared experiences.
+Conversations with old friends tend to be relatively easy because you have wonderful experiences.

-Let Go of Old Friendships When You Need To
+Let Go Of Old Friendships When You Need To

 One thing to keep in mind is that sometimes, holding on to old friendships can keep us from forming new ones.
 If your old friends have moved on to different stages of life, then it might be time to move on or take a break.